 Still, there was nothing to be done about it.
 Lightsong was who he was.
 Whoever that was.

 “I’m pleased to make your acquaintance, your Grace,” the queen said slowly.
-She paused as a serving woman whispered his name to the queen.
+She paused as a serving woman whispered his name to her.
 “Lightsong the Brave, Lord of Heroes,” she said, smiling at him.

 There was a hesitance about her.
 Either she had not been trained for formal situations--witch Lightsong found difficult to believe, since she’d been raised in a royal palace--or she was a rather good actress.
 He frowned inwardly.

-On the outside, he simply gave her his third best smile and popped a grape into his mouth.
+On the outside, he simply gave her his third most charming smile and popped a grape into his mouth.
 “No need to be so formal, your majesty.
 You will soon realize that among Returned, I am by far the least.
 If cows could Return, they’d undoubtedly be higher ranked than I.”

 She paused again, obviously uncertain how to deal with him.
 It was a common reaction.